cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/solver/driver.md

 Whenever that happens the driver fetches all the relevant information and caches it.
 When the next auction comes in and the driver actually needs that data it's already up-to-date and ready to be used.

 ## Dependencies

 The driver only responds to incoming requests sent by the autopilot.
-You can easily set this up locally yourself but for a driver to participate in the competition in CoW Protocol the accompanying solver has to be bonded and registered in the official CoW Protocol off-chain infrastructure.
+You can easily set this up locally yourself but for a driver to participate in the competition in CoW Protocol the accompanying solver has to be bonded and registered in the CoW Protocol off-chain infrastructure.
+For this, please reach out via the [CoW Discord](https://discord.gg/cowprotocol).